 - adipocyte not Adipocyte

 - alpha not α

 - alpha cells not alpha-cells

 - beta not β

 - beta cells not beta-cells

 - birth weight not 'birthweight' or 'birth-weight'

 - c-peptide not C-peptide

+- Covid-19 not COVID-19

 - creatinine not Creatinine

 - Diabetes UK not DUK

 - dietitian not dietician

-- Edinburgh Type 2 Diabetes Study (ET2DS) not Edinburgh Type 2 diabetes study or Edinburgh Type 2
+- Edinburgh Type 2 Diabetes Study (ET2DS) not Edinburgh Type 2 diabetes study or Edinburgh Type 2 Diabetes study

-Diabetes study

 - email not e-mail or e mail

-- exenatide, not Exenatide (unless at the start of a sentence)
+- exenatide not Exenatide, unless at the start of a sentence.

 - fetal not foetal (see fetus, now used as standard in technical British language)

-- gestational diabetes not Gestational Diabetes; GDM when abbreviated
+- gestational diabetes not Gestational Diabetes.
+GDM when abbreviated.

 - GLP-1 not GLP1 or GLP 1

 - haematology not hematology

 - HbA1c should always be formatted in this way

 - healthcare professionals not Healthcare Professionals

 - inpatient not in-patient or in patient

 - insulin not Insulin

 - islet not Islet

 - King's College, London not Kings or Kings' College

 - kg not kgs, Kgs or kilograms

-- Lantus not LANTUS or LANTUS® (unless being used as product endorsement)
+- Lantus not LANTUS or LANTUS®, unless being used as product endorsement.

-- Malmö (Sweden) not Malmo
+- Malmö, Sweden not Malmo

 - metformin not Metformin

 - meta-analysis not meta analysis or metaanalysis

 - microalbuminuria not micro-albuminuria

 - mid 2010 or mid-2010

 - MODY not Mody

 - multidisciplinary not multi-disciplinary

 - multi-ethnic not multiethnic or multi ethnic

 - Newcastle upon Tyne not or Newcastle-upon-Type or Newcastle Upon Tyne

 - normoglycaemic not normo-glycaemic

 - outpatient not out patient or out-patient

 - outcome not out-come

-- p (probability) = not italic
+- p (probability), should not be italic.

 - PPARγ not PPARg or PPARgamma

 - pre-assessment not pre assessment or preassessment

 - preconceptual care not Preconceptual Care or Pre-conceptual Care

 - prediabetes not pre diabetes or pre-diabetes

 - pretreatment not pre-treatment

 - QOF not QoF

 - rosiglitazone not Rosglitazone

-- sanofi-aventis (lower case in all cases) not Sanofi-aventis or Sanofti Aventis

 - self-management not self management

-- SpR not SPR (specialist re.g.istrar)
+- SpR not SPR to denote specialist registrar.

 - vs not Vs, vs. or versus

 - weight loss when used as a noun not weightloss or weight-loss.
-When a compound adjective preceding the noun, use weight-loss, e.g. a weight-loss remedy
+When a compound adjective preceding the noun, use weight-loss, eg a weight-loss remedy

 - wellbeing not well-being or well being

-- White (capital 'W') not Caucasian or Caucasoid (when relating to ethnicity)
+- White (capital W) not Caucasian or Caucasoid, when relating to ethnicity

 - Wild-type not wild type or wildtype

 - year not 'y' or 'yr'